roytrust/programming/ml/ml_handson.md

 * **Ridge regression**.
 Keep the model weights as small as possible.
 * The regularization term should only be added to the cost function during training.
 It is common to use different cost functions or measures during the training and the testing.
 * **Lasso regression**, least absolute shrinkage and selection operator regression.
 Tends to eliminate the weights of the least important features.
 Automatically performs feature selection and outputs a sparse model.
+* **Elastic net**
+* ridge is a good default, but if you suspect that only a few features are useful, you should prefer lasso or elastic net because they tend to reduce the useless features' weights down to zero.
+In general, elastic net is preferred over lasso.
+* **Early stopping**, stop training as soon as the validation error reaches minimum.

+### Logistic regression

 ## Fundamentals of machine learning
 ### What is machine learning?